cs0320-f23/term-project-kganesh-cchen127-smmeza-jphilbr1/README.md

 1. Testing
 1. Return max values for Sydney
 1. Fix FCC api not working some time -- try catch block.loop?
+1. Add error checking to Server.py for presence/form factor of args